NVIDIA/modulus/docs/tutorials/simple_training_example.rst

    For utilizing the checkpointing functionality of Modulus, the Model instantiation arguments must be json serializable.

-Alternatively, you can also convert the model to a pytorch
+You can also use a Modulus model as a standard PyTorch model as they are interoperable.

 Let's say you don't want to make changes to the code, but you have a PyTorch model